Dom Phillips: Murder

 Phillips and Brazilian Bruno Pereira, an expert on indigenous peoples of Amazonas, received death threats for helping to protect the people from illegal drug traffickers, miners, loggers, and hunters.

 Orlando Possuelo, an Indigenous rights activist, said he received a message from Pereira at 6 a.m. on 5 June 2022.
 Pereira said he and Phillips were going to pass by the riverside community of São Rafael on their way to Atalaia do Norte, in the remote Javari Valley, in the far western part of the state of Amazonas in Brazil, one of the most remote zones in the rainforest.
 Possuelo arranged to meet Pereira at 8 a.m., but Pereira and Phillips never arrived.
 Possuelo said that when they failed to appear, he retraced their steps to the location where they were last seen.
-Members of an Indigenous surveillance team there told him that a boat belonging to an illegal fisherman had been seen going down the river in the same direction after Pereira’s boat passed.
+Members of an Indigenous surveillance team there told him that a boat belonging to an illegal fisherman had been seen going down the river in the same direction after Pereira's boat passed.
 The Brazilian embassy in London released a statement that his body had been found on Monday, 13 June, but retracted it the following day, apologizing to Phillips' family for "information that did not prove correct."

 On 15 June, a second man named Amarildo da Costa da Oliveira, who was arrested days before in connection with the case, confessed to shooting and killing Phillips and Pereira and revealed the location of their bodies, confirmed by the Federal Police.
-The remains were then discovered by the Brazilian authorities, who sent them to the country’s capital, Brasília, to be examined.
+The remains were then discovered by the Brazilian authorities, who sent them to the country's capital, Brasília, to be examined.

 On 17 June, the remains that were discovered were identified as belonging to Phillips; these were authenticated through dental records.
 He was 57 years old.
 On 18 June, Federal Police confirmed that the second body encountered at the crime scene belonged to Pereira.

+Killings of Dom Phillips and indigenous peoples expert Bruno Araujo Pereira were condemned by the Director-General of the UNESCO Audrey Azoulay in a press-release published on the 16 June 2022.
+According to global monitoring on the safety of journalists by the Observatory of Killed journalist, Phillips was the 1st media professional killed in Brazil in 2022.

 Funerals

-Pereira's funeral was held on 24 June in Recife, Pernambuco and Phillips' funeral was held on 26 June in Nitéroi, Rio de Janeiro.
+Pereira's funeral was held on 24 June 2022 in Recife, Pernambuco and Phillips' funeral was held on 26 June in Nitéroi, Rio de Janeiro.
 The bodies of both men were cremated.
-As of 27 June, police were still investigating to determine all of the people responsible for ordering and executing the assassination.
+As of 27 June, police were still investigating to determine all of the people responsible for ordering and performing the assassination.